 Green Infrastructure & Other Actions

-B.C.’s 10-year transportation plan includes committing one third of the funding for new rapid transit projects, expanding compressed natural gas fleets and investing $312 million in operating contributions over three years.
-Building on the success of the 2009 rapid transit Canada Line, the new Evergreen rapid transit line will link the communities of Burnaby, Port Moody and Coquitlam with Vancouver, increasing transit integration and capacity in Metro Vancouver.
+We are funding new rapid transit projects, expanding compressed natural gas fleets and investing in operations.
+Building on the success of the 2009 rapid transit Canada Line, the new Evergreen rapid transit links the communities of Burnaby, Port Moody and Coquitlam with Vancouver, increasing transit integration and capacity in Metro Vancouver.

 Pacific Gateway Strategy: Improving Transport by Land and Sea

 The Pacific Gateway Transportation Strategy 2012-2020 seeks to support new trade opportunities and growing volumes of imports and exports.
 Infrastructure improvements such as rail overpasses reduce traffic congestion and vehicle idling, and increase efficiency of rail operations.
 Trade areas in the lower mainland (North Shore, South Shore, Roberts Bank and South Fraser) have all benefited from new rail overpasses.
 B.C.’s ports in Vancouver and Prince Rupert are Asia’s closest ports of entry on the west coast of North America.
 This natural advantage offers shippers one more way to reduce fuel and emissions.